Director Communications, SHAPE

-Mark Laity has been involved with the media, information and latterly Strategic Communication for over three decades, both as a journalist, mostly with the BBC, and then in a variety of posts as a spokesman and senior manager for NATO.
-His experience covers all levels, from the political and strategic, to the frontlines of major conflicts and peacekeeping missions.
+Mark Laity has been involved with the media, information and latterly Strategic Communication (StratCom) for over three decades, both as a journalist, mostly with the BBC, and then in a variety of posts as a spokesman and senior manager for NATO.

-Since 2007 Mark Laity has been the Chief Strategic Communication (StratCom) at SHAPE (Supreme Headquarters Allied Powers in Europe).
-He is the first holder of the post and his office has led in the creation of StratCom policy and now oversees its implementation and further development in NATO operations.
+He is now the Director of the new Communications Division at SHAPE, created in 2017.
+Previously, from 2007, he had been the first Chief StratCom at SHAPE (Supreme Headquarters Allied Powers in Europe), and the leading figure in first establishing and then developing StratCom within NATO, especially the military.
+His office led the creation of NATO’s innovative Military StratCom policy and now oversees its implementation and further development in NATO operations.

-The StratCom post followed nine months in Afghanistan in 2006-7 as the NATO Spokesman in Kabul and Media Adviser to the ISAF Commander, the first holder of that post.
-For his service in Afghanistan he was awarded NATO’s Meritorious Service Medal.
+The StratCom post followed nine months in Afghanistan (2006-2007) as the NATO Spokesman in Kabul and Media Adviser to the ISAF Commander.
+For his service in Afghanistan Mr Laity was awarded NATO’s Meritorious Service Medal.
 He has since complete two further tours in Afghanistan.
 Prior to this he was the first civilian Chief of Public Information at SHAPE.

-Mark Laity joined NATO after 22 years in journalism, mostly in the BBC.
-This included, from 1989, 11 years as the BBC’s Defence Correspondent.
-He reported from the frontlines of most major conflicts of the nineties, but particularly the break-up of Yugoslavia.
-In 1999 his reporting on the NATO air campaign against the Milosevic regime made him a familiar face worldwide.
-He had fulfilled a similar analytical role during the Gulf war in 1990-91 when, reporting for BBC Radio, he was based in Saudi Arabia.
+Mark Laity joined NATO after 22 years in journalism, mostly in the BBC, including 11 years as the BBC’s Defence Correspondent.
+He reported from the frontlines of most major conflicts of the nineties, but particularly the break-up of Yugoslavia and the Gulf war in 1990-91.

-Born in Truro, Cornwall, he has a BA (Hons)an MA from the University of York, England.
-He is an Associate Fellow at the King’s Centre for Strategic Communications, Kings College London.
+Mr Laity holds a BA (Hons) and MA from the University of York, England.
+He is an Associate Fellow at the King’s Centre for Strategic Communications (KCSC), King’s College London.